Superconducting order parameter in aperiodic binary systems: Results and discussions

-In Fig.~\ref{OI1} (a-c), we observe that the OP profiles of the GFQC subclass-I consist of two distinct branches for $t_{A}<t_{B}$.
-The lower branch has an amplitude very close to zero, whereas the upper branch contains finite OP values.
-Notably, in the Silver-mean and Bronze-mean QCs, this upper branch shows a slight splitting, which can be attributed to the structural frustration.
-This two-branching phenomenon of the OP is also true for the opposite parameter regime, that is, $t_{A}>t_{B}$ (see Fig.~\ref{OI1}(d-f)), although the amplitude of the OP corresponding to the upper branch decreases.
-Comparing the OPs for all three members of the generalized Fibonacci family, we see that the Bronze-mean QC exhibits the lowest OP, indicating very low pair formation, since the total number of sites participating in the formation of the upper branch is very small compared to that in the other two QCs.
+In Fig.~\ref{OI1} (a-c), we observe that for $t_{A}<t_{B}$ the OP profiles of the ABS-I consist of two distinct branches, lower (very close to zero) and upper with some fluctuations due to structural frustration.
+This two-branching phenomenon of the OP is also true for the opposite parameter regime, $t_{A}>t_{B}$ (see Fig.~\ref{OI1}(d-f)) with reduced amplitude in the upper branch.
+Thus, within the ABS-I family, the Bronze-mean ABS exhibits the lowest OP, indicating very low pair formation, since the total number of sites participating in the formation of the upper branch is very small compared to that in the other two QPSs.
+Next, we turn our attention to the ABS-II family: $G_{8}$ Copper-mean ($172$ sites) and $G_{7}$ Nickel-mean ($218$ sites) ABS.
+Interestingly, for $t_A<t_B$ the Copper-mean ABS, three branches in the OP profile in contrast to the Nickel-mean chain (see Fig.~\ref{OI2}(a-b)).
+The behavior of the OP in the two ABS-II chains is reversed in the opposite parameter regime ($t_A>t_B$) as shown in Fig.~\ref{OI2}(c-d).
+The values of OPs lie within the limits set by the periodic chains with $t_A=t_B=1$ and $t_A=t_B=0.25$ (see Fig.~\ref{OI1}).

-Next, we turn our attention to the GFQC subclass-II family.
-We consider $G_{8}$ generation Copper-mean QC and $G_{7}$ generation Nickel-mean QC, containing $172$ and $218$ sites, respectively.
-The corresponding OP profiles are shown in Fig.~\ref{OI2}.
-In the Copper-mean QC, the OP amplitudes splits into three different branches: the lower branch goes to very small values, while the middle and upper branches contain different finite values for $t_A<t_B$ (see Fig.~\ref{OI2}(a)).
-In contrast, the OP distribution in the Nickel-mean QC shows two branches, with a slight oscillation in the upper branch as depicted in Fig.~\ref{OI2}(b).
-Interestingly, the behavior of the OP is reversed in the opposite parameter regime, i.e., $t_A>t_B$, as shown in Fig.~\ref{OI2}(c-d).
-Specifically, in the Copper-mean QC, two OP branches appear, while the number of branches for the OP distributions is three for the Nickel-mean QC.